chainwayxyz/citrea-docs/developer-documentation/deployment-guide/deploy-a-smart-contract-using-remix.md

 ### Step 4: Select Citrea Testnet as the Environment and Deploy the Smart Contract

-Click on the `Environment` dropdown and select `Injected Provider - Metamask`.
-This will automatically connect Remix to your Metamask wallet.
-Make sure you have selected Citrea Testnet in your Metamask wallet.
+Click on the `Environment` dropdown and select `Injected Provider - MetaMask`.
+This will automatically connect Remix to your MetaMask wallet.
+Make sure you have selected Citrea Testnet in your MetaMask wallet.
 Click on the `Deploy` button to deploy the smart contract.

 ![Remix-4](https://4199298141-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FtFU3ZD7rSzMi2uz6wz9W%2Fuploads%2Fgit-blob-9005831a73a3a6489f3d4de695217e41bd56a8e8%2F4.png?alt=media)

 ### Step 5: Confirm the Transaction

-Metamask will prompt you to confirm the transaction.
+MetaMask will prompt you to confirm the transaction.
 Click on the `Confirm` button to deploy the smart contract.

 ![Remix-5](https://4199298141-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FtFU3ZD7rSzMi2uz6wz9W%2Fuploads%2Fgit-blob-b8829a69f7ca7877a6a0e3ba44d26ecd38ebc1e3%2F5.png?alt=media)